pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 It's helpful to post in our `#software-review` channel rather than an individual Direct Message (DM) because:

-* It allows other editors to see the type of expertise that you are requesting and that we offer this support from our community manager.
+* It allows other editors to see the type of expertise that you are requesting and that we offer this support from our Community Manager.
 * It allows other community members who may know of potential editors to see the request and potentially respond.
 :::

 Our Community Manager interacts with the broader community and partner communities and as such often interacts with people who may be interested in joining our pyOpenSci review team.
-The community manager may from time to time meet community members who might make great editors or reviewers.
-In those cases they will share that information with the current EiC and peer review lead.
+The Community Manager may from time to time meet community members who might make great editors or reviewers.
+In those cases they will share that information with the current Editor in Chief and Peer Review Lead.

 :::{todo}
 pyOpenSci anticipates being able to send targeted emails to community members that meet certain criteria related to domain expertise by the Fall of 2024.
 Please reach out to the pyOpenSci Community Manager with any questions about this process!